Traditional Food in the South of Italy

 Italian Regional Specialties: The South

-Italian food would not be the same without Campania's Spaghetti topped with Pommarola, the famous tomato sauce.
-Campania is also the birthplace of the modern Pizza, with the world's first Pizzeria (still in business) started on the streets of Naples.
+Italian food would not be the same without Campania's spaghetti topped with pommarola, the famous tomato sauce.
+Campania is also the birthplace of modern pizza, as the world's first Pizzeria (still in business) started on the streets of Naples.
 The volcanic soils of Campania grow some of the best produce in Italy, including San Marzano tomatoes, peaches, grapes, apricots, figs, oranges and lemons.
-Campania's most famous cheese is the Mozzarella di Bufalo Campania, made from the milk of local water buffalos.
+Campania's most famous cheese is the Mozzarella di Bufala, made from the milk of local water buffaloes.
 Other popular cheeses include sheep's milk Pecorino, Scamorza, Ricotta (both cow and buffalo versions), and Mascarpone.
-Parmigiano Reggiano has also found its way into the recipes of Campania, with meat and vegetable dishes served "alla Parmigiana" Seafood is a staple of Campania's coastline with fish fried in olive oil a favorite of Naples, while other specialties make use of local octopus, cuttlefish, squid, clams and mussels.
+Parmigiano Reggiano has also found its way into the recipes of Campania, with meat and vegetable dishes served alla Parmigiana.
+Seafood is a staple of Campania's coastline, with fish fried in olive oil a favorite of Naples, while other specialties make use of local octopus, cuttlefish, squid, clams and mussels.

 The meat of choice in these Southern Italian regions is either lamb or kid and can be roasted, baked or grilled on skewers.
 Calabria is home to Capretto Ripieno al Forno, a roast kid stuffed with herbs.
-Pork is popular for local Salami with rabbit and beef also being popular.
+Pork is popular for local salame, with rabbit and beef also being appreciated.
 The Catanzaro area is home to Nduja, a soft spicy salami that can be spread on bread.
 Caciocavallo, Canestrato, Ricotta and Mozzarella are the most popular cheeses in these southern regions.
-Along the coast seafood plays a major role in the diet with favorites including mussels, oysters, octopus, red mullet and swordfish.
+Along the coast, seafood plays a major role in the diet, with favorites including mussels, oysters, octopus, red mullet and swordfish.
 Vegetables include fava beans, artichokes, chicory and various greens including rucola ("rocket").
 Eggplants, peppers, lampasciuoli (a bitter type of onion), cauliflower, olives and olive oil are all southern staples.
-Regional pastas include Orecchiette and Bucatini, both served with tomato sauce or with olive oil, garlic and cauliflower.
+Regional pastas include orecchiette and bucatini, both served with tomato sauce or with olive oil, garlic and cauliflower.

-The island is rich in fruit with lemons, blood oranges, tangerines, olives, almonds, and prickly pears in abundance.
+The island is rich in fruit, with lemons, blood oranges, tangerines, olives, almonds, and prickly pears in abundance.
 Caponata is an antipasto made with eggplant, olives, capers and celery.
-The ceci or chick pea has played an important role in Sicilian history and is well represented in the diet.
-Panella is a thin paste made of crushed ceci and served fried and Maccu is a creamy soup made from the same bean.
-Pasta is an everday staple in Sicily and often served with a rich spicy tomato sauce.
-Sicily also loves their seafood with popular dishes including grilled swordfish or snapper, Finocchio con le Sarde (fennel with sardines) and Sepia (cuttlefish) served in its own black sauce with pasta.
-The best known Sicilian meat dish Vitello al Marsala (veal marsala) and is just one of many regional meat specialties that can also involve lamb, kid or rabbit.
+Ceci, or chickpeas, have played an important role in Sicilian history and are well represented in the local diet.
+Panella is a thin paste made of crushed ceci and served fried, and maccu is a creamy soup made from the same bean.
+Pasta is an everday staple, and is often served with a rich spicy tomato sauce.
+Sicily also loves its seafood with popular dishes including grilled swordfish or snapper, finocchio con le sarde (fennel with sardines) and seppia (cuttlefish) served in its own black sauce with pasta.
+The best known Sicilian meat dish is vitello al Marsala (veal marsala) and is just one of many regional meat specialties that can also involve lamb, kid or rabbit.

-Sardinia- Sardinia's bread is an excellent antipasto and really good with Sardinian sausages and sweet green olives.
-Spicy fish soups called Burrida and Cassola along with lobsters, crabs, anchovies, squid, clams and fresh sardines are all very popular along the Sardinian coast.
-Favorite Sardinian pasta dishes include Spaghetti con Bottarga, with dried gray mullet roe shaved on top, Malloreddus is a gnocchi flavored with saffron and served with a tomato sauce.
-Culingiones are round ravioli stuffed with spinach and cheese.
+Sardinia's bread is an excellent antipasto and really good with Sardinian sausages and sweet green olives.
+Spicy fish soups called burrida and cassola, along with lobsters, crabs, anchovies, squid, clams and fresh sardines, are very popular along the Sardinian coast.
+Favorite Sardinian pasta dishes include spaghetti con bottarga, with dried gray mullet roe shaved on top.
+Malloreddus is gnocchi flavored with saffron and served with a tomato sauce.
+Culurgiones are round ravioli stuffed with spinach and cheese.
 Sardinia is known for its rustic sheep and goat cheeses like Pecorino Sardo and Fiore Sardo, which can either be served fresh or aged.
-The Sardinian interior produces some of the best lamb in all of Italy and known for being very lean.
-Sardinians enjoy their meats roasted and Porceddu, (Sardinian version of Porchetta) suckling pig or kid (suckling goat) is a favorite roasted outdoors over aromatic woods.
-Wines include the red Cannonau and Monica di Cagliari, with the most well known Sardinian white being Vernaccia di Oristano.
+The Sardinian interior produces some of the best lamb in the whole of Italy, known for being very lean.
+Sardinians enjoy their meats roasted and porceddu, (Sardinian version of Porchetta) suckling pig or kid (suckling goat) is a favorite.
+It is traditionally roasted outdoors, over aromatic woods.
+Another renoun Sardininan dish is the Casu Marzu

 By Justin Demetri & Paolo Nascimbeni